adamreupert/fred2plot/README.md

 ## Description
 The framework for experimental data to plot (FRED2Plot), is designed to automatically process XRD, PDF, NMR, Raman, FT-IR & electrochemical Data and, if wanted, uploads them to Kadi4mat.

+## Project status
+This project is still in development!

 ## Visuals
 Examples of plots created using FRED2Plot and personal experimental data created in our laboratories funded by POLiS.